M-Tri/react-ecommerce-web/README.md

 * Make sure the backend is running first, otherwise the frontend cannot fetch product data.
 * Some features (like search) may not be fully functional yet.

+---
+## Acknowledgments

+This project was developed based on the tutorials provided by [SuperSimpleDiv](https://www.youtube.com/@SuperSimpleDev).Their tutorials on building a React ecommerce project were instrumental in creating this project.